Key highlights

 When it comes to affordability, both WooCommerce and PrestaShop are excellent choices for budget-conscious entrepreneurs.

-This is the minimal setup cost—once you start exploring WooCommerce themes and plugins, expenses can increase.
+The minimal setup cost is inexpensive; once you start exploring WooCommerce themes and plugins, expenses can increase.
 PrestaShop themes and modules tend to be pricier, ranging from $80 to $250, while WooCommerce generally offers a wider selection at more affordable prices.

 Both platforms offer free and paid add-ons, so you’re not required to spend extra unless you want to enhance your store’s functionality or appearance.
 Investing in these optional extras can provide long-term benefits by unlocking additional features or giving your store a more polished look.